herumi/xbyak/readme.md

 http://opensource.org/licenses/BSD-3-Clause

 ## History
+* 2021/Aug/15 ver 5.995 add a label to /proc/self/maps if XBYAK_USE_MEMFD is defined on Linux
 * 2021/Jun/17 ver 5.994 add alias of vcmpXX{ps,pd,ss,sd} with mask register
 * 2021/Jun/06 ver 5.993 strict check of gather/scatter register combination
 * 2021/May/09 ver 5.992 support endbr32 and endbr64